 Anyone can look good in a suit.
 Quite often, anyone will look good in a suit.
 But not just anyone can look amazing in a suit.
-This generally comes down to a good eye for the individual accessories that truly ‘create’ an outfit.
+What really separates the dapper gent from the rest comes down to a good eye for the individual accessories that truly ‘create’ an outfit.

-In this guide, we cover how to choose the accessories where you can exhibit an effortless polish and take your suiting up a sartorial notch by looking at the below accessories:
+In this guide, we cover how to choose the accessories where you can exhibit an effortless polish and take your suiting up a sartorial notch.

 The Importance Of Your Accessories